punchagan/ox-gist/README.md

 Often, I find myself wanting to share a subtree from my notes file, publicly.
 It is convenient to use gists for this, since GitHub renders the org syntax correctly.
 This package makes it easy to do that.

+# Usage

+Once you install and load the package, you can use the `` `org-export-dispatch' `` function (usually bound to `` `C-c C-e' ``) to "export" a buffer or a subtree to a GitHub gist.
+The org export menu provides options to export as a public or private gist, and to open the gist in a browser after publishing it.